2.6.10 Reason 4 - income of the child

 - 'Just and equitable', & 'otherwise proper', & the kinds of decisions that can be made

 The usual formula assessment provisions do not take into account the child's personal income when calculating the rate of child support payable by a parent for that child.

 The Registrar cannot end a child support assessment because of the income earned by an eligible child.
 However, there may be a reason for changing an assessment if, in the special circumstances of the case, the administrative assessment of child support results in an unjust and inequitable determination of the level of financial support to be provided by the liable parent for the child because of the income, earning capacity, property and financial resources of the child (section 117(2)(c)(i)).

 The phrase 'special circumstances of the case' is not defined in the CSA Act.
 The Family Court held that 'it is intended to emphasise that the facts of the case must establish something which is special or out of the ordinary' (Gyselman and Gyselman (1992) FLC 92-279).

 Each case has to be considered in the light of the individual circumstances of the child and the parents.
 Substantial income and/or assets, whether or not directly under the control of the child, will be relevant when deciding whether the assessment is unfair.

 A parent can make an application to change the child support assessment if they consider that the financial resources of the child result in an unjust and inequitable level of child support under the child support assessment.

 The Registrar will consider the financial resources of the child in the context of the income and asset position of both parents.
-In most cases there will be some overlap between these considerations and that of consideration of what is 'just and equitable'.
+In most cases, there will be some overlap between these considerations and consideration of what is 'just and equitable'.